-We met the threshold coverage ratio required to fund the third TRA Payment to Retailco and NuDevco Retail under the Tax Receivable Agreement during the four-quarter periods ending September 30, 2017.
-As such, the third payment under the Tax Receivable Agreement of \$2.1 million due in April 2018 has been classified as current in our consolidated balance sheet at March 31, 2018 and December 31, 2017.

-We expect to meet the threshold coverage ratio required to fund the fourth payment to Retailco and NuDevco Retail under the Tax Receivable Agreement during the four-quarter period ending September 30, 2018.
-As such, the fourth payment under the Tax Receivable Agreement of an estimated \$2.4 million due in late 2018 has been classified as current in our consolidated balance sheet at March 31, 2018 and December 31, 2017.
+We met the threshold coverage ratio required to fund the TRA Payments to Retailco and NuDevco Retail under the Tax Receivable Agreement during the four-quarter periods ending September 30, 2016 and 2017.
+Accordingly, these TRA Payments were paid in April and May 2018.
+We expect to meet the threshold coverage ratio required to fund the payment to Retailco and NuDevco Retail under the Tax Receivable Agreement during the four-quarter period ending September 30, 2018.
+As such, the related TRA Payment will be due in January of 2019.
+The Company has classified \$2.5 million and \$5.9 million as a current liability in our consolidated balance sheet at June 30, 2018 and December 31, 2017, respectively.
 See Note 14 "Transactions with Affiliates" in the notes to our condensed consolidated financial statements for additional details on the Tax Receivable Agreement.